claranet/sshm/README.md

 ## Description

 Easy connect on EC2 instances thanks to AWS System Manager Agent.
-Just use your `~/.aws/profile` to easily select the instance you want to connect on.
+Just use your `~/.aws/profile` to easily select the instance you want to connect or on create a tunnel to.

 ## Why